Terminated for Absenteeism: Can a Company Legally Withhold Gratuity?

 Labour Law Index

-Prolonged absenteeism that is so rash so as to constitute breach of employment contract can be covered under "disorderly conduct".
-But this is subjective and there is no benchmark.
-So go through the case study in the link.
+Prolonged absenteeism that is so rash as to constitute a breach of the employment contract can be covered under "disorderly conduct."
+However, this is subjective and there is no benchmark.
+Please review the case study in the link.

 Labour Law Index

-But if you ask me I do not think absenteeism is a valid ground if you have reasonable explanation for that.
+But if you ask me, I do not think absenteeism is a valid ground if you have a reasonable explanation for that.

 riteshmaity

-This is a complex issue but I do not think gratuity can be withhold under the law only for misconduct of habitual absenteeism.
+This is a complex issue, but I do not think gratuity can be withheld under the law only for misconduct or habitual absenteeism.

 Soumitra Sengupta

 Gratuity is a goodwill payment for long service by employees.
-It therefore is given on confirmation on accumulated goodwill (not in accounting term) during service period and Companies are free to deduct a part or full Gratuity (has to be a judicious decision) payable if the "Goodwill Thread" is broken.
+It is given as a confirmation of accumulated goodwill (not in accounting terms) during the service period.
+Companies are free to deduct part or full gratuity (this has to be a judicious decision) payable if the "Goodwill Thread" is broken.

-However, since Payment of Gratuity" is an enacted practice, it is advisable to support Organisational decision of non-payment (in part or full) Gratuity with a letter issued to the effected Employee therein giving details of "punishable offence" committed by him and deduction made from Gratuity there upon.
+However, since the payment of gratuity is an established practice, it is advisable to support the organizational decision of non-payment (in part or full) of gratuity with a letter issued to the affected employee.
+This letter should provide details of any "punishable offense" committed by them and the deduction made from the gratuity thereafter.

-Now, absenteeism is not a punishable crime for which deductions be made from Gratuity.
+Absenteeism is not a punishable crime for which deductions can be made from gratuity.

 Regards,